BookStackApp/website/content/docs/admin/third-party-auth.md

 ---

 ### Okta

+***Note:** If you intend all users to access your instance via Okta, then using an alternative primary authentication option like [OIDC](/docs/admin/oidc-auth/) or [SAML 2.0](/docs/admin/saml2-auth/) will provide a better user experience while having more features like auto-login and group sync.*

 1. Login to Okta and, once logged in, Note the current URL.
 This is used for the 'BASE_URL' in step 6.
 2. Navigate to the Admin panel then 'Applications' then select 'Add Application'.
 Then select 'Create New App' on the left.